Sebasco Harbor Resort, Phippsburg ME

 The Ruth

 Take a 1 ½ hour cruise on the Ruth – the longest continuously operating tour boat on the Maine Coast.
-And, like the great multi-generational summer camp it is, you can participate in a number of kid and adult focused activities (e.g. making ice-cream, tye-dye t shirts, wine tasting).
+And, like the great multi-generational summer camp it is, you can participate in several kid and adult-focused activities (e.g. making ice cream, tye-dye t-shirts, wine tasting).

-At night, The Quarterdeck Recreation Center opens up, with pinball machines, jukebox and Candlepin Bowling Alley.
+At night, The Quarterdeck Recreation Center opens up, with pinball machines, a jukebox, and Candlepin Bowling Alley.
 It’s the place to be on warm summer eves.

 Author